Advice

 Before the RSPB acquired its first nature reserve in 1929, our conservation efforts included taking a private prosecution in response to oil pollution, fighting for the enforcement of wildlife laws and successfully campaigning for eight new Acts of Parliament covering the trade and protection of wildlife as well as and pollution control.

-This work is only possible because of the generosity of more than a million members and supporters who share a love of nature.
+This work is only possible because of the generosity of more than a million members and millions of supporters who share a love of nature.
 This support means far more than money.
 Their willingness to offer a collective voice for change is critical in making the case for nature when evidence and reason aren’t enough.

-Over the decades we have worked with our supporters to call for legislation that protects nature, such as the 1981 Wildlife and Countryside Act and that protects special places under threat from development such as the proposed Cliffe airport.
+Over the decades we have worked with our supporters to call for legislation that protects nature, such as the 1981 Wildlife and Countryside Act that protects special places under threat from development such as the proposed Cliffe airport.
 Where damage is done, we work to hold government and developers to account if compensation is required.

-We are scrupulous about never taking a party political stance and take particular care during election periods never to imply support for particular parties or candidates.
+Charities are required to be independent but the Charity commission is clear that Charities can undertake political activity in support of their charitable aims and charity law defines political activity as any activity that aims to promote or oppose a change in the law or Government policy.
+It’s therefore inevitable that some of our campaigning is on political issues related to nature and climate policy.
+But we are scrupulous about never taking a party political stance and take particular care during election periods never to imply support for particular parties or candidates.
 We have taken the decision to avoid, if possible, activity that could be regarded as “regulated activity” under the 2014 Transparency of Lobbying Act, provided this is not to the detriment of our charitable objectives.

-The Act nonetheless imposes significant administrative burden, partly because the terms of the Act are so broad that even minor changes in a campaign, including those outside our control (such as the potentially shifting views held by politicians), could result in it becoming regarded as regulated.
+The Act nonetheless imposes significant administrative burden, partly because the terms of the Act are so broad that even minor changes in a campaign, including those outside our control (such as the potentially evolving views held by politicians), could result in it becoming regarded as regulated.

 Ultimately it is the RSPB Council (Trustees) who are responsible for ensuring our work, including campaigns, are run within our constitution and the law.